Master System: Reception and legacy

 Due to the continued release of new variants in Brazil, the Master System is considered by many video gaming publications to be the longest lived gaming console in video games history, a title it took from the Atari 2600.
 Sales of the Master System have been estimated between 10 million and 13 million units, not including later Brazil sales.
 It saw much more continued success in Europe and Brazil than it did in Japan and North America.
-In 1989, the Sega Master System was listed in the top 20 products of NPD Group's Toy Retail Sales Tracking Service.
+In 1989, the Master System was listed in the top 20 products of NPD Group's Toy Retail Sales Tracking Service.
 However, the Electronic Gaming Monthly 1992 Buyer's Guide indicated a souring interest in the console.
 Four reviewers scored it 5, 4, 5, and 5 out of a possible 10 points each, focusing on the better value of the Genesis and lack of quality games for the Master System.
 In 1993, reviewers scored it 2, 2, 3, and 3 out of 10, noting its abandonment by Sega in North America and lack of new releases.
-By contrast, 62 million NES units were sold in North America alone, outselling the Master System several times over.
+By contrast, over 34 million NES units were sold in North America alone, outselling the Master System's life time units globally nearly three times over.
 According to Bill Pearse of Playthings, the NES gained an advantage through better software and more recognizable characters.
-Sega closed the gap between Nintendo in the next generation with the release of the Genesis, which sold 30.75 million consoles compared with the 49 million Super Nintendo Entertainment System consoles.
+Sega closed the gap with Nintendo in the next generation with the release of the Genesis, which sold 30.75 million consoles compared with the 49 million Super Nintendo Entertainment System consoles.

 Retrospective feedback of the Master System praises its support toward development of the Sega Genesis, but has been critical of its small game library.
-Writing for AllGame, Dave Beuscher noted that the Master System "was doomed by the lack of third-party software support and all but disappeared from the American market by 1992".
+Writing for AllGame, Dave Beuscher noted that the Master System "was doomed by the lack of third-party software support and all but disappeared from the American market by 1992."
 Retro Gamer writer Adam Buchanan praised the larger PAL library as a "superb library of interesting ports and excellent exclusives".
 Damien McFerran, also of Retro Gamer, recognized its importance to the success of the Genesis, stating, "Without this criminally undervalued machine, Sega would not have enjoyed the considerable success it had with the Mega Drive.
 The Master System allowed Sega to experiment with arcade conversions, original IP and even create a mascot in the form of the lovable monkey-boy Alex Kidd."
 In 2009, the Master System was named the 20th best console of all time by IGN, behind the Atari 7800 (17th) and the NES (1st).
 IGN cited the Master System's small and uneven NTSC library as the major problems: "Months could go by between major releases and that made a dud on the Master System feel even more painful."